vladbarosan/func-go/README.md

   `test/build.sh`.
 Add `1` as a parameter to also push to a registry.
 The image name is built from configuration in `.env`.

 - Run an instance of the runtime: `docker run --rm --publish 8080:80 --env "AzureWebJobsStorage=$STORAGE_CONNSTR" local/azure-functions-go-worker:dev`.
   (The image name chosen reflects the defaults in `.env.tpl`.)

 To discover your Storage account connection string consider using `az storage account show-connection-string ...`.

-To run Event Hubs samples, set a namespace connection string in an environment variable, and specify that environment variable name as the value of the `connection` field in the functionapp's `function.json`.
+To run **Event Hubs** samples, set a namespace connection string in an environment variable, and specify that environment variable name as the value of the `connection` field in the functionapp's `function.json`.
 The variable name used in the samples is "EventHubConnectionSetting".
+This applies for **Service Bus** and **CosmosDb** samples.

-To discover your Event Hubs namespace connection string consider using `az eventhubs namespace authorization-rule list ...`.
+To discover the connection strings required you can use:

+- for **Event Hubs**: `az eventhubs namespace authorization-rule list ...`.
+- for **CosmosDb**: `az cosmosdb list-keys` and then the format `connstr="AccountEndpoint=https://$account_name.documents.azure.com:443/;AccountKey=$account_key;"`
+- for **Service Bus**: `az servicebus namespace authorization-rule keys list ...`

 ### Run locally without containers